 The weekly activity index (WAI) is an index designed to measure real economic activity in Germany in a timely manner.
 The index is based on daily, weekly, monthly and quarterly indicators for the German economy.

-- The WAI-implied GDP growth rate for the last 13 weeks up to 9 August compared with the preceding 13 weeks was 1.8 %.
+- The WAI-implied GDP growth rate for the last 13 weeks up to 18 October compared with the preceding 13 weeks is 5.0 %.

 The WAI is still a work in progress; it is constantly undergoing revision and, when necessary, adjusted (see Methodology).
 The WAI is not an official forecast of the Deutsche Bundesbank or the Eurosystem.

 Eraslan, S. and T. Götz, Weekly activity index for the German economy, Deutsche Bundesbank, available for download at https://www.bundesbank.de/wai